Smart Water Meters

 A water meter uses a spinning mechanism inside the water pipe.
 A single rotation of the mechanism represents a specific volume of water passing through the pipe.

-A smart meter detects the number of rotations and transmits this information every hour using either:
+A smart meter detects the number of rotations and transmits this information using either:

 • A radio module (like a mobile phone) or